3 black friday marketing strategies to boost sales

 4 tips for a successful co-branding campaign

-Before embarking on co-branding, it is important to consider the right factors to choose a partner that will enable the brand to achieve its objectives.
+Before embarking on co-branding, it is important to consider the right factors to choose a relevant partner that will enable the brand to achieve its objectives.

 Once the company has found the right partner, it is crucial to define everyone’s roles and responsibilities in the roll-out of the co-branding campaign.
-To achieve this, it is important to be able to count on a reliable and transparent partner who will contribute to the project.
+To achieve this, it is important to be able to count on a reliable and transparent partner who will contribute equally to the project.

 Conclusion